 HIV tests are instrumental to early care and control of HIV infection.
 Likewise, it prevents the further spread of the disease.

-During the duration of the treatment, lab tests such as CD4 count and resistance test are normally ordered.
+During the duration of the treatment, lab tests such as CD4 and resistance test are normally ordered.
 But when it comes to diagnosing HIV infection, the easiest is to screen for HIV antigen and antibody which may come in the form of a blood test.

 Securing an HIV test could be stressful especially for those who are afraid to be judged because of the condition.
 Decades ago, people are hesitant to get tested because they don’t want to expose their identities as the stigma about AIDS before was widespread.